Getting your Trinity Audio player ready...

 “If she doesn’t know what to do, slowly show her.”

-Jammer’s eyes widen like saucers, sugary with panic.
+Jammer’s eyes widened like saucers, sugary with panic.

 I nearly caved.
 But I couldn’t take Hellie into the women’s restroom—so I didn’t.